 Later, the group are torn between staying or facing the blizzard again.
 Well, wouldn’t you be if you were in a house with a dead people?
 Weiss is rather torn up about the bodies, but Blake is being all motherly around her and Yang.
 It’s lovely just much how these characters have changed so much over this series.
 Qrow enters, explaining the entire ranch’s populace are dead, and rather unnaturally.

-With no one other choice but to stay for the night til the blizzard goes, the gang split up to look for clues search for supplies.
+With no one other choice but to stay for the night til the blizzard goes, the gang split up to look for clues– uh, I mean search for supplies.
 Qrow goes off to check the ground again, Blake and Yang go to look for transport, and Ruby and Weiss look for food.
 Oscar and Maria are left to hang around in the library.
 I was expected there to be some sort of conversation between the two, but it sadly doesn’t happen.

 The tone during these scenes is bleak to say the least, like something out of a horror film.
 There is a chill in the air, and I don’t mean from the blizzard.
 Team RWBY are still dealing with the train crash, the truth about Ozpin, and his decision to go persona non-grata last episode.

 Ruby and Weiss come across a rumpus room, though Ruby suggests keeping the room closed should Qrow get any funny ideas about downing all the booze.
 He is taking Ozpin’s secrets pretty hard.
-Weiss is not particularly thrilled with returning to Atlas, also concerned with Salem’s immortality.
-We know why Weiss doesn’t want to go home, but she stifles herself for the sake of Ruby.
-Yang will no doubt eventually explode, but will Weiss too?
+Weiss is not particularly thrilled with returning to Atlas.
+We know why Weiss doesn’t want to go home, but she stifles herself for Ruby’s sake.
+Yang will no doubt eventually crack, but will Weiss too?

-The two eventually come across a so-no-totally-creepy-chained-wine-cellar-door.
-Gee, if there is a monster lurking in there.
+The two eventually come across a so-not-totally-creepy-chained-wine-cellar-door.
+Gee, I wonder if there is a monster lurking in there.
 Ruby, though, is more ecstatic about finding shrimp-flavoured canned beans.
 Ruby is so adorkable, it hurts!
 Ruby and Weiss grab some chow and as soon as they leave, the creepy wine cellar door opens an inch.
 Oh, sweet lordy!

 This episode was all about thrills and chills.
 Neo’s return was more than welcome, and her new partnership with Cinder is going to be fun.
 Next episode has got to be a white knuckle ride, and the build up towards it was superb.